 - CON: Health risks

 There are several health concerns in Botswana.
 There are occasional outbreaks of rabies and anthrax, though these are normally isolated.
 When going to national parks, tick, mosquito, scorpion, spider and snake bites are a risk.
-Research should be done to understand these risks, their causes and what to do in the event of certain diseases.

 Accommodation in Botswana